darinama/Minecraft-Wiki/resources.md

 </p>

 Iron can be found all around the world, usually underground, in mountains, or caves.
 It can be mined from an iron ore with a stone pickaxe or better.
-Raw iron will be obtained from an iron ore after mining and can be turned into iron ingots if melted in a furnace.
+Raw iron will be obtained from an iron ore after mining and can be turned into iron ingots when melted in a furnace.
 Iron is used to craft various items, such as iron tools, armor, buckets, anvils, or even shields.
 Iron tools provide greater effectiveness than stone tools and iron armor provides great protection.
-Iron can also be used to craft rails and minecarts, to move mods or travel easier.
+Iron can also be used to craft rails and minecarts, to move mobs or travel easier.

 ## Gold